You are viewing Faculty stories only. View All Stories

 It's great to hear from former students that our courses really helped their careers.

 Celeste Greene is not afraid to innovate.
-As program director for the School’s graduate Certificates in Project Management, Leadership, and Public Administration, Greene helps faculty take full advantage of online technology.
+As an associate professor and program director for the School’s graduate Certificates in Leadership and Public Administration, Greene helps faculty take full advantage of online technology.
 “It’s come a long way,” she says.
 “Today, you can deliver classes that have the immediacy of face-to-face instruction.”

 Students at BIS have fulfilled my expectations.
 They are really engaged and ask very good questions.